-You won’t believe how easy it is to add photos on glass.
+You won’t believe how easy it is to add photos to glass.
 Follow this simple tutorial to make image transfer glass jars.
 Learn how to add any image to a glass surface!

 Did you know how easy it is to transfer images onto glass?
 All you need is your image and packing tape!